Zygomatic Implants and the ZAGA Concept

 Introducing Zygomatic Implants

-Zygomatic implants have revolutionized the field of dentistry by offering a breakthrough solution for patients with severe maxillary atrophy.
-Unlike conventional implants, which rely on the jawbone for support, zygomatic implants are anchored in the zygomatic bone, also known as the cheekbone.
+Zygomatic implants have revolutionized the field of dentistry by offering a breakthrough solution for patients with severe maxillary atrophy, who will be perfect candidates for zygomatic implants.
+Surgeons insert zygomatic implants in the cheekbone for support, and place regular implants in the jawbone.
 This technique provides a stable foundation for dental prosthetics, ensuring optimal functionality and aesthetics.

 Zygomatic implants Dentistry